sahil-1729/Item-Lister/README.md

 # Item-Lister
-It is a simple Item-Lister app, which performs the following operations
+It is a simple Item-Lister app, which performs the following features
 - **Add Items**
 - **Delete Items**
 - **Search for your entered Items**
+- **Items with same name cannot be added**
+- **Empty items cannot be added**

 The technologies used in this project are
 - HTML